flyingcircusio/doc/src/guide/api/methods.rst

 * Logs are kept 30 days.
 * Calls to the ``log()`` method are not logged themselves.
-* If a resource group is deleted, then all associated logs are deleted immediately, too.
+* If a project is deleted, then all associated logs are deleted immediately, too.
 * Please do not poll the API in extremely short cycles.
   Let's say once every few minutes is sufficient.
-* Logs only contain calls from the exact API key associated with the resource group.
-Calls with access keys from child resource groups are not shown in the parent log.
+* Logs only contain calls from the exact API key associated with the project.
+Calls with access keys from child projects are not shown in the parent log.
 * Logs are kept when the API key is reset.

 How to ensure that you receive a gapless log: